James Stewart, 1st Earl of Moray: Chaseabout Raid

 Moray opposed the marriage of his half-sister Mary, to Henry Stuart, Lord Darnley, in July 1565, and he embarked upon the unsuccessful Chaseabout Raid, a revolt precipitated by the marriage, together with the Earl of Argyll and Clan Hamilton.
-He was subsequently declared an outlaw and took refuge in England.
-It was said that David Rizzio was involved in brokering pardons for Moray and the rebels, which aroused the jealousy of Lord Darnley.
+He was subsequently declared an outlaw and took refuge in England, where he had an audience with Elizabeth I in the presence of the French ambassadors Paul de Foix and Michel de Castelnau.
+She disapproved of his action against a lawful monarch.

+It was said that David Rizzio was involved in brokering pardons at Holyrood for Moray and the rebels, which aroused the jealousy of Lord Darnley.
 Moray returned to Scotland after the murder of Rizzio, pardoned by the Queen, and once more became one of her key advisers.
 On 31 August 1566, Moray wrote from Stirling Castle to the treasurer Robert Richardson to ensure Nichola Wardlaw, one of the queen's gentlewomen, received a velvet gown for her wedding day.
 He contrived nonetheless to be away at the time of Darnley's assassination in 1567.
 He avoided the entanglements of Mary's disastrous marriage to James Hepburn, 4th Earl of Bothwell, which followed the Darnley murder by mere weeks, by removing himself to France.